Hanging with the Jet Crowd; LSA at NBAA

 Key Takeaways:

-• Light-Sport Aircraft (LSA), specifically the Flight Design MC and Icon A5, made a notable and unexpected appearance at the National Business Aircraft Association (NBAA) show, an event typically dominated by business jets.
+• Light-Sport Aircraft (LSA) made their inaugural appearance at the National Business Aircraft Association (NBAA) show, an event primarily dedicated to business jets.

 See a mistake?
 Contact us.